pac-dan/pawsitive_training/README.md

 ## Future Features

 - It would be useful for staff to track the volume of sales for different pet training products over various timeframes.
 A dashboard, potentially built using Plotly, could display sales by product and period, providing valuable insights for inventory and marketing decisions.
-- An added benefit for subscribers would be the ability to share videos of their pet training progress, with features to like and comment on each other’s posts.
+- An added benefit for subscribers would be the ability to share videos of their pet training progress, with features to like and comment on each other's posts.
 This community engagement tool would require moderation to ensure that feedback remains constructive and supportive.
 - Another future feature under consideration is an embedded video-calling functionality.
 This would allow subscribers to connect with one another or even with professional pet trainers for live training sessions, tips, and advice.
 Unfortunately, due to time constraints, this feature was not implemented in the current version of the project.